-- Synthesize advanced knowledge of nursing and related disciplines in the development of advanced practice nursing for the roles of the Clinical Nurse Specialist, Nurse Manager, or Nurse Educator. - 2.
-Develop expertise as an advanced practice nurse in the role of Clinical Nurse Specialist, Nurse Manager, or Nurse Educator. - 3.
-Develop skills and abilities to assume the role of the Advanced Practice Nurse. - 4.
-Evaluate nursing research for its applicability to advanced practice nursing. - Evaluate applicable knowledge and concepts in nursing to deal with the complexities of a dynamic society. - 6.
-Participate in life long learning as a part of advanced practice nursing.
+- 1. Synthesize advanced knowledge of nursing and related disciplines in the development of advanced nursing practice for the roles of the Clinical Nurse Specialist, Nurse Executive, or Nurse Educator. - 2.
+Develop expertise as an advanced practice nurse in the role of Clinical Nurse Specialist, Nurse Executive, or Nurse Educator. - 3.
+Develop skills and abilities to assume leadership roles in advanced nursing practice. - 4.
+Evaluate nursing research for its applicability to advanced nursing practice. - 5.
+Evaluate applicable knowledge and concepts in nursing to deal with the complexities of a dynamic society. - 6.
+Participate in lifelong learning as a part of advanced nursing practice.